subham9499/OpenLANE-Workshop/README.md

 ### Package Importing
-We need to import all the pacakages required to run this flow:
+We need to import all the pacakages required to run this flow.
+Use the command `% package require openlane 0.9`
 ![](/images/3.png)

 ### Design Folder